This document describes how iptables and

 7. Two possible ways for frames/packets to pass through the iptables PREROUTING, FORWARD and POSTROUTING chains

-Because of the br-nf code, there are 2 ways a frame/packet can pass through the 3 given iptables chains.
+With the br-nf patch there are 2 ways a frame/packet can pass through the 3 given iptables chains.
 The first way is when the frame is bridged, so the iptables chains are called by the bridge code.
 The second way is when the packet is routed.
 So special care has to be taken to distinguish between those two, especially in the iptables FORWARD chain.
 Here's an example of strange things to look out for:

 Consider the following situation